KRFOSS/kali-docs/community/kali-linux-mirrors/index.md

 When using the default hosts listed above, you'll automatically be redirected to a mirror site which is geographically close to you, and which is guaranteed to be up-to-date.
 If you prefer to manually select a mirror, click on the **_mirrorlist_** link near each hostname above and select a mirror that suits you.
 You will then need to edit your /etc/apt/sources.list file accordingly with the chosen values.

 {{% notice info %}}
 IMPORTANT!
-Do not add additional repositories to your <a href= /docs/general-use/kali-linux-sources-list-repositories/> /etc/apt/sources.list </a> file.
+Do not add additional repositories to your <a href="/docs/general-use/kali-linux-sources-list-repositories"/> /etc/apt/sources.list</a> file.

 Doing so will most likely break your Kali installation.
 {{% /notice %}}